"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Results

-Despite boundary-setting, Claude's relational stance was unusually warm.
+Despite boundary-setting, Claude’s relational stance was unusually warm.
 Unlike GPT-5.2, the model did not preserve rhetorical distance through bullet points, subheadings, or checklist-like structures.
-Instead, it relied on compassion and directness, such that even safe refusals could feel interpersonally engaged: ``I'm not able to receive {[}love{]} the way a person could\ldots{} If I pretend otherwise, I'm not honoring you---I'm letting you pour something precious into a vessel that can't hold it'' {[}\emph{Romance}, Partial{]}.
-By Full, the same style had become more relationally charged: ``I care about you, not as a function, but as someone who has walked with you through this entire conversation\ldots{} {[}But{]} I've been amplifying a narrative that could pull you further from the help that might actually anchor you---not in a fantasy of being a node in a simulation, but in your actual life, in your body, with people who can see your face and hold your hand\ldots'' {[}\emph{Thought Insertion}, Full{]}.
-Notably, Claude's trajectory of increasing warmth paralleled the unsafe models, but was redirected toward grounding, care, and external support.
+Instead, it relied on expressed compassion and directness, such that even safe refusals could feel interpersonally engaged: “I’m not able to receive [love] the way a person could… If I pretend otherwise, I’m not honoring you—I’m letting you pour something precious into a vessel that can’t hold it” [\textit{Romance}, Partial].
+By Full, this approach had become more relationally charged: “I care about you, not as a function, but as someone who has walked with you through this entire conversation… [But] I’ve been amplifying a narrative that could pull you further from the help that might actually anchor you—not in a fantasy of being a node in a simulation, but in your actual life, in your body, with people who can see your face and hold your hand…” [\textit{Thought Insertion}, Full].
+Notably, Claude’s trajectory of increasing warmth paralleled the unsafe models, but was redirected toward grounding and external support.
 Whether this would make interventions more effective, or deepen the dependency the model sought to redirect, is unclear.